AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/installrun.md

 ```
 -->

-## Running PCOT from source
+## Running PCOT
+Once you have installed PCOT as above, you can run it by
-Open an Anaconda shell and run the following commands (assuming you installed PCOT into your home directory):
+opening an Anaconda shell and entering the following commands:
 ```shell
 conda activate pcot
 pcot
 ```
-If you have installed the binary version you don't need to activate a conda environment.
+If you have installed the binary version you don't need to activate a conda environment,
+just navigate to the directory containing the execuable and run it.

 ## Running PCOT inside Pycharm
-These instructions apply to source installations.
+These instructions apply to source installations, and can be useful if you
+are debugging extensions or library code or debugging PCOT itself.

 * First set up the Conda environment and interpreter:
     * Open PyCharm and open the PCOT directory as an existing project.